 At the helm, violinist, Seonaid Aitken’s “superb, cool singing complements her dynamic, on-fire but always highly musical violin solos” (The Herald), recreating he excitement of Rive Gauche Paris of the 30s and 40s with Stephane Grappelli and Django Reinhardt.
 The Rose Room gypsy group is expanded to 9 members with the sensational swinging saxophonist, Konrad Wiszniewski and the String Quartet that backs all the stars, from Madonna to Rod Stewart, The Capella Quartet!

+He knows how to make bands swing, and he’s got a love for the sophisticated swing groups of the 30s.
 The bass maestro has been at the heart of so much great swinging jazz in Scotland for so many years, that his springy, buoyant pulse is often taken for granted.
 Here he is celebrating the small groups of John Kirby and Artie Shaw, with a band that features Enrico Tomasso and Scott Robinson.

 Their high-octane, gypsy-swing travels from latina to swing, balcanica to reggae, soul to folk into an ever-changing musical mix.
 From starting life as a loose collective in the backstreet music bars of Bologna, they’re now an international phenomenon packing out Festivals of all musical styles.
 The band that everyone loves return after a string of sell out shows last year.
 Limited seating available.